Jean Robert and I are full time travel bloggers. From 2017 to 2020, we were also full time travellers.

 - Are able to monetise it without breaking any terms and conditions

 - Will look more professional

-Our site has been hosted with InMotion Hosting for over five years.
+Our site was hosted with InMotion Hosting for over five years.
+In 2019, I finally upgraded to Big Scoots and absolutely LOVE the service.
 Keep in mind that hosting isn’t necessarily expensive – when I first started, I was paying around $4/month.